aws-samples/prometheus-for-ecs/deploy-adot/README.md

     Deploy application services to an Amazon ECS and register them with AWS Cloud Map
   </li>
   <li>
-    Deploy Prometheus server to Amazon ECS, configure service discovery and send metrics data to Amazon Managed Service for Prometheus (AMP)
+    Deploy ADOT Collector to Amazon ECS, configure service discovery and send metrics data to Amazon Managed Service for Prometheus (AMP)
   </li>
   <li>
     Visualize metrics data using Amazon Managed Service for Grafana (AMG)